tangrams/tangram-es/README.md

 ```

 ### OS X (Xcode) ###
-For running on OS X from Xcode, generate and compile an Xcode project:
+For running on OS X from Xcode you will need Xcode version **6.0** or higher.
+Generate and compile an Xcode project:

 ```bash
 make xcode
 ```

 Then just open the Xcode project and run/debug from there:

 ```bash
 open build/xcode/tangram.xcodeproj